top of page

 I’ve seen this work for others, too:

 This practice works.
-It’s simple.
-It’s accessible.
-And it fills the emptiness I used to feel—a theme I explore in my book, Hollow.
+It’s simple, accessible, and it fills the emptiness I used to feel—a theme I explore in my book, Hollow.

 How to Start